Mexican ceramics: Oaxaca

-While the green glazed ware continues to be Atzompa's staple product, there has been some innovation in the pottery tradition here.
 In the 1970s, a local potter by the name of Dolores Porras gained notoriety when she went against convention and pioneered the production of multicolored glazed pottery.
-Porras taught herself how to paint on clay pieces, starting with red and white washes.
+She studied sculpting with Teodora Blanco Núñez and learned the delicate pastillaje technique.
+Once she had her own workshop, she taught herself how to paint on clay pieces, starting with red and white washes.
 Later she added blues, greens, grays and oranges.
-When she began to produce these pieces, she was considered to be crazy.
-However, her pieces began to sell and other potters began to imitate her work.
+Her pieces sold well and other potters imitated her work.
 Later on, she introduced the use of lead-free glazes.
-Today, her pieces are part of Atzompa's pottery traditions even though she herself is outsold by younger potters who produce cheaper and better wares.
+Today, her pieces are part of Atzompa's pottery traditions even though her works are outsold by wares from younger potters.